YashHalwai/Stock-Market-Prediction-System/README.md

 ```

-To access your streamlit application open new tab in and paste the url:
+To access streamlit application open new tab in and paste the url:
 ```
 https://yashhalwai-stock-market-prediction-system-main-pj8lao.streamlit.app/
 ```